 While FINRA will never ask you for money, there are scammers who might try to convince you otherwise.
 These financial fraudsters are posing as regulators, requesting fees to transfer funds or offering bogus investment “guarantees” that will serve only to separate you from your savings.

 Communications from these fraudsters can be compelling, but don’t take the bait.
-Neither FINRA, nor any of its employees, will ever provide a guarantee on an investment or offer to facilitate your participation in any sort of money-making scheme.
+Neither FINRA, nor any of its employees, will ever provide a guarantee on an investment, offer to facilitate your participation in any sort of money-making scheme, or request access to your personal assets.

 What Do Imposter Scams Look Like?